malainp/ASMProject/README.md

 This program simulates a Light Cycle game from TRON Movie.

 The program was assembled and linked with EMU8086.
 I don't know if this program is supported by any other assembler/linker.

+This program is under the GNU General Public License.